plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Installing R

 Install R (if you haven't already) by going to the [R project website](http://www.r-project.org/) and following the download instructions for your platform. **You will be doing this lab on your own laptop, not the cluster**, because much of this lab involves plots, which are most easily generated and displayed on your own laptop.
-I have installed the latest version of R (which, at this moment, is version 4.3.2, nicknamed "Eye Holes"), but these instructions should work with slightly older versions of R.
+I have installed the latest version of R (which, at this moment, is version 4.5.2, nicknamed "[Not] Part in a Rumble"), but these instructions should work with slightly older versions of R.

 ### Installing RStudio